-Wisconsin’s flagship conference on diverse business development rose to the challenge posed by the pandemic, taking the 2020 conference virtual and continued providing the high-quality content, networking and business development opportunities attendees have come to expect in the conference’s 39-year history.
+Wisconsin’s flagship conference on diverse business development rose to the challenge posed by the pandemic, taking the 2020 conference virtual and continued providing the high-quality content, networking, and business development opportunities attendees have come to expect in the conference’s 39-year history.

 MARKETPLACE: The Governor’s Conference on Diverse Business Development brought together close to 500 attendees from around Wisconsin for informative and timely educational sessions, as well as a virtual exhibit hall and networking.
 WEDC’s partner Wisconsin Procurement Institute, WPI, hosted The Contracting Academy (TCA) that provided technical training for current and aspiring government prime contractors and subcontractors.
-In addition, WPI facilitated more than 550 one-on-one meetings were scheduled between Wisconsin companies with more than 50 buyers from state and local government and the private sector.
+In addition, WPI facilitated more than 550 one-on-one meetings between Wisconsin companies with more than 50 buyers from state and local government and the private sector.

 The event included remarks by Governor Tony Evers and Lt.
 Governor Mandela Barnes.
 Emceed by Scale Up Milwaukee Executive Director Elmer Moore, the conference speaking program covered a variety of topics focusing on small business in today’s environment both related and unrelated to the pandemic.

-A panel on expanding Wisconsin’s diverse supply chain featured Daryl Hodnett of Advocate Aurora Health, Tom Lutz of U.S. Bank, Reginald K. Layton of Johnson Controls International, Chris Layden of Manpower North America and moderated by Heather N. Olson of the North Central Minority Supplier Development Council.
+A panel on expanding Wisconsin’s diverse supply chain featured Daryl Hodnett of Advocate Aurora Health, Tom Lutz of U.S. Bank, Reginald K. Layton of Johnson Controls International, Chris Layden of Manpower North America and was moderated by Heather N. Olson of the North Central Minority Supplier Development Council.

-Wisconsin Department of Administration’s Supplier Diversity Program Director Tondra Davis discussed the state’s efforts to increase the number of certified businesses and increase the number of contracts being awarded to diverse businesses.
-Wisconsin Housing and Economic Development Authority (WHEDA) CEO Joaquin Altoro and Assistant Deputy Director May yer Thao spoke how WHEDA is intentionally identifying business opportunities for these diverse businesses.
+Wisconsin Department of Administration’s Supplier Diversity Program Director Tondra Davis discussed the state’s efforts to increase the number of certified businesses and increase the number of contracts awarded to diverse businesses.
+Wisconsin Housing and Economic Development Authority (WHEDA) CEO Joaquin Altoro and Assistant Deputy Director May yer Thao shared how WHEDA is intentionally identifying business opportunities for these diverse businesses.